jacksmithinsulander/LOVA/README.md

-# SmartPromise
+# LOVA
 A decentralized application for creating and signing trustworthy promises using smart contract technology on the Ethereum blockchain.

 ## Project Description
-SmartPromise is a platform for creating and signing promises using smart contract technology on the Ethereum blockchain.
+LOVA is a platform for creating and signing promises using smart contract technology on the Ethereum blockchain.
 Our goal is to revolutionize the DeFi space by providing trustworthy tools for engaging in trustless financial transactions.

 ## Table of Contents
 - Installation